-I would like to introduce you to a children’s book called Like You, Like Me by Jenny Sue Kostecki-Shaw (Author) Illustrated by Jenny Sue Kostecki-Shaw who sent me a copy of the book in exchange for this review.
-Inside this post is my affiliate links if you click on the links and make a purchase I will make a small percentage off the items you purchase.
+I would like to introduce you to a children’s book called Like You, Like Me the book is written by the (Author) Jenny Sue Kostecki-Shaw Illustrated by Jenny Sue Kostecki-Shaw.
+I received a copy of the book in exchange for this review.
+Inside this post is my affiliate links.
+If you click on the links and make a purchase I will make a small percentage off the items you purchase.

-Charlie and I liked learning what they do for music which Charlie can study in his homeschool music class.
+Charlie and I liked learning what the characters do for music.
+You could study this in your homeschool music class.
 One of them is Homeschooled like Charlie and the other rides a bus to school like Charlie’s best friend Bradley did.
-Charlie thought it was fun to find out one likes to read books about outer space like Charlie does.
+Charlie thought it was fun to find out one likes to read books about Outer Space like Charlie does.

-They both like to find things which Charlie and I do when we go on walks.
+Both characters like to find things which Charlie and I do when we go on walks.
 Do you do this as well?
-We learned which animals they would like to be like which Charlie and I can study when we begin our lessons on animals.
-Would you like to join us?
-To find out what else they like to do you will need to pick up your own copy of Like You, Like Me,
+We learned which Animals they would like to be.
+You can study these animals if your create lessons on animals.
+To find out what else they like to do you will need to pick up your own copy of Like You, Like Me which I hope you share with your friends and family.

 About: